SOCR/ProbDistCalc_RShiny/README.md

 * [Deployed RShiny Webapp](https://shiny.med.umich.edu/apps/dinov/SOCR_DistribCalc_RShiny_App/).
 * [Bivariate Normal Distribution Calculator](https://github.com/SOCR/SOCR_Bivariate_Distributions) and the [SOCR Bivariate Normal Distribution Activity](http://wiki.stat.ucla.edu/socr/index.php/SOCR_BivariateNormal_JS_Activity).
 * [SOCR Distributions](http://www.socr.ucla.edu/htmls/dist/) and [distribution activities](http://wiki.socr.umich.edu/index.php/SOCR_EduMaterials_DistributionsActivities).
+# TODO

+- Change `DistImplement` from a list to a hashmap.
+  > Downsides of using a list: It would be disastrous to decide to add or remove one distribution later, since the index is used everywhere to identify distribution and we also want to keep the lexicographic order.
+Also, it’s very hard to find the index based on the name of some distribution.
+- Refactor `plotly` functions into separate files.
+- Implement all missing distributions.
+- Make the slider self-adjust to the graph range.